 - We Offer Comprehensive Estate Planning Services

-- Maintaining and Updating Your Estate Plan
+Reviewing and Updating Your Estate Plan

-Even after you have your estate plan in place, you should periodically review and update your estate plan with your estate planning lawyer as time goes on and circumstances change.
+Even after you have your estate plan in place, you should periodically review and update your estate plan with your Hollywood estate planning lawyer as time goes on and circumstances change.
 Otherwise, you risk your estate plan not genuinely reflecting your current situation, needs, and desires.

 When you undergo a significant life change, you should always check with your estate planning attorney to determine whether you should make any changes or adjustments to your estate plan.
 Major life events that may trigger a change can include: